← All Resources

 Based on 200 mg caffeine (a typical 12 oz coffee) and a 5.5-hour half-life.
 Individual variation is significant — the CYP1A2 gene determines caffeine metabolism speed.
 Use the Caffeine Calculator to track your daily intake.

-Research published in the Journal of Clinical Sleep Medicine found that 400 mg of caffeine taken 6 hours before bedtime still reduced total sleep time by over 1 hour.
-Most participants were unaware of the disruption, reporting that they slept fine — but sleep tracking showed reduced deep sleep and more awakenings.
+Journal of Clinical Sleep Medicine research found that 400 mg of caffeine consumed 6 hours before bed still cut total sleep by over an hour.
+Most participants said they slept fine — but tracking showed reduced deep sleep and more awakenings.
+Again, the subjective feeling didn't match what was actually happening.

 Evidence-Based Strategies for Better Sleep